joelgoodman/jggweb/letters/2022-10-25-moving-on-aint-so-bad.md

 ## The next chapter

 Louisville, Kentucky today feels like Austin in 2012.
 Maybe a little before 2012.
-In Austin, to do anything, you a couple of investors a few million dollars in capital.
+In Austin, to do anything, you need a couple of investors and a few million dollars in capital.
 Louisville is not that.
 The pace is slower.
 There's a lot of whiskey.
 The food scene sleeps on the national stage but gets its fair share of James Beard nods.
 The music is *chef's kiss* if you're into bluegrass, but there's also a cool metal, emo, and indie scene.

 It's a college town with at least eight institutions in town and several more nearby in Indiana.